 The cookies use tahini (sesame paste), which gives them a nice texture and great flavour.
-When blueberries – or other berries – are in season, add them in for a fresh twist.

 - 150g rolled oats